cherrytwist/cherrytwist/docs/storage-design.md

 ## Aggregating Storage Buckets
 The following entities in the Alkemio domain model are then used to act as aggregators for the StorageBuckets on Profiles:
 * Space
-* Challenge: essentially a child of the parent Space Storage Bucket.
+* Subspace: essentially a child of the parent Space Storage Bucket.
 * Platform
 * Library
 * Organization